 CMO Ari-Pekka Pietilä is in charge of Amerplast corporate product development with years of experience in R&D and different materials.
 “Material efficiency and properties are unique in plastics.
 It’s very difficult to replace those especially in food packaging where food waste is a dominating factor from emissions point of view.
 It’s food production that creates most of the emissions, not packaging.
 This further addresses the importance to reduce food waste,“ says Pietilä.

 “What can be done, is to think about material solutions and the amount of materials used in packaging, as well as durability, to minimize material usage and waste.
 We, at Amerplast, have already worked for several decades with this to minimize material usage and maximize properties of the materials.
 In addition, we recycle our internal waste and also source significant amount of external waste material to be used in different nonfood applications.”

 CMO Ari-Pekka Pietilä

-The most sustainable and long term solution to tackle the issue of plastic pollution, would be to change our way we as a society see and deal with plastics.
+The most sustainable and long term solution to tackle the issue of plastic pollution, would be to change our way we, as a society, deal with plastics.
 In practice this would mean a systemic change towards circular economy: